 Use Caution on Decks

+You should take some time to winterize your deck before the depths of winter, but even then, you’ll still have to deal with snow and ice covering it.
 Metal shovels and some chemicals can damage your deck, so use caution when removing ice from the boards.
 Ice melt for wood decks: Make sure deicer products are designed for your type of deck (wood or composite decking).
 Also, remember to push snow parallel to your deck boards.
-With decks, it's best to shovel early and often to prevent ice buildup.
+With decks, it’s best to shovel early and often to prevent ice buildup.

 Remove Icicles Carefully